 Social and emotional regulation is a crucial step in development.
-Teaching and practising self-regulation with your child can help them get through challenging situations and learn techniques for self-control, self-soothing and calming.
-It can also help them develop skills that aid in addressing situations that can invoke anxiety and stress.
-Read on to find out which tools can assist with social emotional learning, how to improve social awareness, and the importance of emotional regulation.
+Teaching and practising self-regulation with your child can help them get through challenging situations and learn techniques for self-control, self-soothing and calming in a range of situations.
+It can also help them develop skills that aid in addressing situations that can invoke anxiety and stress.Â

 What is social & emotional regulation?